Wintrust Financial (WTFC)

 Return on equity (ROE) reveals the profit generated per dollar of shareholder equity, which represents a key source of bank funding.
 Banks maintaining elevated ROE levels tend to accelerate wealth creation for shareholders via earnings retention, buybacks, and distributions.

-Over the last five years, Wintrust Financial has averaged an ROE of 11.5%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for Wintrust Financial.
+Over the last five years, Wintrust Financial has averaged an ROE of 11.6%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

 Wintrust Financial Return on Equity

-11. Key Takeaways from Wintrust Financial’s Q3 Results
+11. Key Takeaways from Wintrust Financial’s Q4 Results

-It was good to see Wintrust Financial beat analysts’ revenue and EPS expectations this quarter.
-We were also happy its tangible book value per share outperformed Wall Street’s estimates.
-On the other hand, its net interest income was in line.
+It was encouraging to see Wintrust Financial beat analysts’ revenue expectations this quarter.
+We were also happy its net interest income narrowly outperformed Wall Street’s estimates.
 Overall, this print had some key positives.
-The stock traded up 1.9% to $129.01 immediately after reporting.
+The stock remained flat at $146.00 immediately after reporting.

 12. Is Now The Time To Buy Wintrust Financial?

 Wintrust Financial is a pretty decent company if you ignore its balance sheet.
-First off, its revenue growth was decent over the last five years.
-And while its declining net interest margin shows its loan book is becoming less profitable, its TBVPS growth was exceptional over the last five years.
-On top of that, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+To kick things off, its revenue growth was decent over the last five years.
+And while Wintrust Financial’s projected EPS for the next year is lacking, its TBVPS growth was exceptional over the last five years.

 Wintrust Financial’s P/B ratio based on the next 12 months is 1.3x.
-Certain aspects of its fundamentals are attractive, but we aren’t investing at the moment because its balance sheet makes us uneasy.
-We think a potential buyer of the stock should wait until the company’s debt falls or its profits increase.
+All that said, we’d hold off for now because its balance sheet concerns us.
+Interested in this company and its prospects?
+We recommend you wait until its debt load falls or its profits increase.